Ph.D., University of North Carolina–Greensboro; M.A.; Appalachian State University; B.A., University of North Carolina–Greensboro

 Program evaluation in school counseling; assessment in counselor education and supervision; best practices in clinical supervision; eating issues in children and adolescents; self-harming behavior

 Dr. Coker has worked as a drug prevention/intervention counselor with children and adolescents in a K–12 setting as well as a counselor for at-risk and adjudicated youth in outpatient and group home settings.
 Dr. Coker also worked in private practice with children, adolescents, and adults with a variety of problems, including depression, anxiety, eating issues, and self-harming behavior.
 She has worked as an assistant and associate professor in CACREP-accredited counseling programs as well as a core faculty member and administrator in online CACREP-accredited counseling programs.
-Dr. Coker also serves as a CACREP site team reviewer and an editorial board member for the Journal of Counseling & Development.
+Dr. Coker serves as a CACREP board member and site team reviewer and is also an editorial board member for the Journal of Counseling & Development.
 She has presented at numerous national conferences, including the American Counseling Association and Association of Counselor Education and Supervision, and has been published in several professional journals.
-She is the interim program director of Walden’s Ph.D. in Human Services and Ph.D. in Counselor Education and Supervision programs.
+She is the program director of Walden’s Ph.D. in Counselor Education and Supervision and M.S. in School Counseling programs.